OCA/bank-payment/account_payment_cancel/README.rst

 Account Payment Purchase
 ========================

-This module allow cancel payment orders in done state if lines don't have account move reconciled.
+This module allows cancel payment orders in done state if lines don't have account move reconciled.

 Installation
 ============